Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/config.yml.md

 ### php

-This option is similar to the previous one, the difference is that let you to set the PHP vverson to use during the provisiong of that site.
+This option is similar to the previous one, the difference is that it lets you to set the PHP version to use during the provisioning of that site.

 ### custom